opencollective/opencollective-api/README.md

 ### Running tests

+If your setup requires some specific values (e.g. custom database URL), create a `.env.test` file in the root of the project and set the values there.

 To setup the test database, run `npm run db:restore:test`.

 Tests can then be run with `npm run test` or `npm run test:watch` (watch mode).
 Since the full test suite can be quite heavy, we recommend passing the files you want to test as arguments to the command: